 I. The National Council for the Teachers of English (NCTE) calls for Limited English Proficient (LEP) students the chance to use their first language to achieve competence in English and develop an understanding of content in curriculum.http://www.readwritethink.org/standards/index.html “IRA/NCTE 12 Standards for the Teaching of the English Language.”
 Standard #10 pertains to allowing English language learners to make use of their first language.
 Cognates study forms a bridge from Spanish to English, and cognates can be grouped by prefixes and suffixes.
 According to Dr. Jill Mora http://www.moramodules.com “Of the twenty thousand most commonly used words in English, four thousand–or 20 percent–have prefixes.
 Fifteen prefixes make up 82 percent of the total usage of all prefixes.”
 Here’s a chart with 2000 roots, prefixes, and suffixes.http://www.prefixsuffix.com/rootchart.php

 II.
-Technical and formal English have roots in Latin and French—the main ancestor and a relative of Spanish—a Romance language.
+Technical and formal English have roots in Latin and French—the main ancestors and a relative of Spanish—a Romance language.
 Thus, cognate study is more important for technical and formal English than informal English, which is German in origin.
-Furthermore, cognates seem to be far more common in essential vocabulary for English and Social Studies than in overall English a difference of roughly 85% to 62%.
+Furthermore, cognates seem to be far more common in essential vocabulary for English and Social Studies than in overall English a difference of roughly 85% to 62% in a preliminary survey.
 So this program is a type of transitional bilingual education that is never all Spanish.
 It’s not a dual immersion program.